 Semantic branch

-Focuses on pixel-level classification, labeling each pixel according to the type of object to which it belongs.
+Focuses on classification at pixel level, labeling each pixel according to the type of object to which it belongs.

 Instance branch